Discovery of dog saves Oregon man from sex-crime conviction | New Country 923

 Horner had insisted he never shot the dog.
 Finding the dog would show the complainant had lied under oath.
 But if it was alive, where was it?

 An Oregon Innocence Project volunteer and an official from Hummel’s office searched for it.
-The black lab had reportedly had been given away by Horner’s then-girlfriend.
+The black Lab had reportedly been given away.
 The investigators were sniffing on the trail, but they had trouble tracking down the purported dog’s owner.

 “They made a couple trips around Deschutes County; he was not there,” said Steve Wax, legal director of the Oregon Innocence Project.
 “We heard he was in Seattle.
 Then we learned he had a place on the Oregon Coast.”